timandrews335/GameOfLifePython/README.md

 This application provides a tkinter user interface to simulate cellular automation.
 A vector is stored to reprsent a life-or-death property for each cell.
 The vector is then translated into rows and columns which are printed on a canvas.
-Included options are simulation speed, and number of cells.
+Included options are simulation speed, and number and color of cells.